-- Eligibility is limited to academic year appointees in the ranks of Assistant Professor, Acting Assistant Professor, Acting Associate Professor, and, in the School of Law, Acting Professor.
-Individuals known to be in their last year of UC employment and those who have been recommended for promotion to tenure effective July 1, 2019, are ineligible.
+- Eligibility is limited to academic year appointees in the ranks of Assistant Professor, Acting Assistant Professor, Acting Associate Professor, in the School of Law, Acting Professor, and Assistant Teaching Professor.
+Individuals known to be in their last year of UC employment and those who have been recommended for promotion to tenure effective July 1, 2023, are ineligible.

 - The proposed project should provide an opportunity for educational enrichment through significant research, advanced or independent study, or improvement of teaching effectiveness.